Marching Through Georgia: Military and nationalist uses

-While "undeniably" American, "Marching Through Georgia" has become a "universal anthem."
+and the Civil War".)
 Armed forces across the world have performed it: Japanese troops sang "Marching Through Georgia" as they entered Port Arthur at the Russo–Japanese War's onset, and British troops stationed in India periodically chanted it.
-The song's melody has also been adapted into numerous regional military and nationalist anthems.
+Moreover, its melody has been adapted into numerous regional military and nationalist anthems.
 The Princeton football fight song "Nassau!
-Nassau!" borrowed the melody of Work's piece, as did the controversial pro-Ulster hymn "Billy Boys", whose chorus goes:
+Nassau!" borrowed the melody, as did the controversial pro-Ulster hymn "Billy Boys", whose chorus goes: